5 ways Oxford House School prepares children for the 11-plus exam

 2. Differentiated learning to fast-track academic development

-We recognise that children learn at different speeds.
+All of our children take part in the 11+ preparation programme, however, we recognise that children learn at different speeds.
 To ensure pupils are learning to the best of their ability, they follow a targeted curriculum to enhance their personal development.
 This helps them realise their full potential and gives them the best possible chance of getting a top score in the 11-plus exams.

 3. Expressing emotions and learning new skills